revisit-studies/reVISit-studies.github.io/docs/getting-started/your-first-study.md

             "type": "questionnaire",
             "response": [
                 {
-                    "id": "q1",
+                    "id": "q3-satisfaction",
-                    "prompt": "What would you rate your satisfaction of this survey from 0 (not enjoyable) to 5 (very enjoyable).", "required": true,
+                    "prompt": "Rate your satisfaction with this survey from 1 (not enjoyable) to 5 (very enjoyable).", "required": true,
                     "location": "aboveStimulus",
                     "type": "likert",